EMCC SENIOR PRACTITIONER IN COACHING

-The Therapist to Coach programme is rigorous and demanding to meet the highest possible standards, with a focus on self-guided, theory-based and deeply reflective learning and skills practice.
+The Therapist to Coach programme is rigorous and demanding to meet the highest possible standards, with a focus on self-guided, deeply reflective learning and skills practice.
 I believe people learn coaching by doing it, so 80% of the programme is focused on practice.

 Senior Practitioner level competences and qualifications are those that aim to equip you as a professional coaching specialist, enabling you to work with a whole range of people from senior executives, directors and boards of organisations through to individuals who want to have more control or balance in their relationships or life.

 I don’t prescribe what the focus of your coaching should be.
 You may wish to be executive, business, life, therapeutic, or performance coaches, or not even know for sure at this point.
 You may want to work in corporate, private or public sectors.
 Whichever, this programme will give you the skills and practice, standards and credibility to enable you to be the coach you want to be.

 The course includes 150 coaching practice hours (90 of which are outside the programme delivery days), one-to-one tutorials and two free supervision sessions.

 You do not need a ‘placement’ to begin your coaching Instead, as an already experienced therapist, you can work with fee-paying clients as a trainee coach straight after the first workshop.
 This helps to quickly gain your practice hours and begin to recoup the course fees.

 Scroll down for full details and click here for an Application form – 2021